myrovh/dotfiles/readme.md

 ## todo

 - switch to https://asdf-vm.com/#/ for management of runtimes
-- fix screen off and suspend timer on sway (probably need to swtich back to swaylock)
 - use variables to set screen and lock timeouts so that desktop and laptop can have different times
+- add suspend timer to swayidle so system will sleep after a period defined by a variable
 - setup keybinds for screenshots and video recording wayland tools
 - megasync needs sway rules set so its always in floating mode
-- set startup applications: keepassxc, insync, mega
-- rework sway config so it can be used a main desktop environment again (maybe look into copying reform's sway setup)

 ## Initial Setup